 If you’re familiar with the WordPress platform, setting up and using WooCommerce is going to be a real cakewalk for you.
 All you need to do is to add products and configure the settings.
 But if you aren’t familiar with WordPress, then it could be a bit of a struggle for you.

 WooCommerce features a secure payment gateway and shopping card.
 Both work in an exceedingly smooth manner.
 And you can easily add extensions for social media, emails, shipping, and a host of other features; you don’t even need to go to WooCommerce developers for it.
 However, you might need their help in customizing it.

 However, that’s not the biggest concern with WooCommerce.
 The biggest concern with WooCommerce is its scalability.
-It starts showing signs of slowing down when number of sellers, products, buyers, etc. increase.
-Having said that, it’s an ideal platform if you’re just starting out with your e-commerce store and want to stick with WordPress.
+It starts showing signs of slowing down when the number of sellers, products, buyers, etc. increases.
+Having said that, it’s an ideal platform if you’re starting out with your e-commerce store and want to stick with WordPress.

 - Seamless integration with WordPress site